Banner Health

 • Walking 30 minutes a day, five days a week

-• Eating one extra serving of vegetables each day
+• Eating an extra serving of vegetables each day

 • Cutting back on sugary drinks or snacks